12min

 Almost expectedly, Dalai Lama’s third commitment—as the Dalai Lama—is the cause of Tibet.

-The Dalai Lama is in exile ever since 1959—he lives in India—but he has never forgotten the well-being of his people.
+The Dalai Lama has been in exile ever since 1959—he lives in India—but he has never forgotten the well-being of his people.

 He is aware that unlike his first two commitments (which depend solely on his will and discipline), the third one will only come to an end when a mutually satisfying solution is found between the Tibetans and the Chinese.